swj1442291549/50BiN/README.md

 No external standard stars are required.
 Instead, the brightest `noc` (default: 5) standard stars from `stdstar.dat` are used to conduct the ensemble photometry, that is, using the average chaning behavior of these standard stars over frames to correct the photometry of the remaining stars.

+`method` option controls which method for differential correction.
+If left empty, an average magnitude shift (m-m0) among standard stars will be used.
+This is the fastest one, but only suitable for single-band data.
+You could also use least-square fitting method.
+In that case, you need to specify which parameter to fit.
+The parameters can be the coordinates on the CCD (`x`, `y`) and its color (e.g., B-V).
+They should be joined by the plus sign `+` with no space.
+For instance, if you only want to use the coordinate, `--method x+y`.
+For multi-band data, you have to include (at least) one color in the method option, e.g., `--method BV+VI` (which means B-V and V-I).

 `magtype` controls which magnitude to used in this process. `a` for aperture photometry and `p` for psf photometry.

 ```